mattbierner/blog.mattbierner.com/_posts/2014-02-19-persistent-object-references-using-the-state-monad.md

 ```

 ## Simple Computation Using References
-The linked list example can be rewritten to used handles and the memory.
-More powerful computations combinators can be also be written using `getValue` and `setValue`.
+The linked list example can be rewritten to use handles and the memory.
+More powerful computation combinators can also be written using `getValue` and `setValue`.

 ```js
 var dereference = function(key, f) {